Greek Chickpea, Avocado and Cucumber Salad

 • Crumbled Feta

 • Greek Lemon Dressing.
-See below or check out the details on this Greek Vinaigrette.
+See below or check out the details on this Greek vinaigrette.

 • Olives, optional: I left olives out of my salad because I’m not an olive person.
 If you love them, go ahead and add them in!